liquid-mirror/valgrind/nightly/README.txt

     will be used.
   ABT_JOBS: allows parallel builds -- it's passed as the argument to "make
     -j" when building Valgrind and the tests.
 The default is 1.
-    [XXX: the .NOTPARALLEL that currently resides in Makefile.all.am foils this!]

 - conf/<tag>.sendmail:  this should be a script that sends an email to the desired recipient (eg. the valgrind-developers list).
 It takes three